signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

 When `DoHandleCommandAsync` is called, the command has been validated:

 - The `BaseDeviceCommand.CheckValidity` has been successfully executed.
-- The `BaseDeviceCommand.DeviceName` matches this `IDevice.Name" (or Device.UnsafeSendCommand or Device.UnsafeSendCommandImmediate
-has been used).
+- The `BaseDeviceCommand.DeviceName` matches this `IDevice.Name" (or Device.UnsafeSendCommand has been used).
 - The `BaseDeviceCommand.ControllerKey` is either null or match the current `IDevice.ControllerKey` (or an Unsafe send has been used).
 - `BaseDeviceCommand.StoppedBehavior` is coherent with this current `IsRunning` state.